Cost to Paint Cabinets: A Complete Pricing Guide

 However, there are a few trade-offs.
 While today’s high-quality acrylics are quite durable, they may not offer the rock-hard finish of a traditional oil-based paint right away.
 They can sometimes require an extra coat to get perfectly smooth, even coverage, especially when painting over a dark color.

-When to Choose Oil-Based Paint
+When Should You Choose an Oil-Based Paint?

 Oil-based paint has long been the gold standard for cabinetry because of its incredible durability.
 It cures to a hard, enamel-like shell that resists scuffs, dings, and stains, making it a workhorse for busy kitchens.
 It also levels out beautifully as it dries, which helps minimize the appearance of brush strokes and leaves a smooth, professional-looking finish.